 Dana Ullman was born in San Francisco and grew up in the Pacific Northwest.
-She is a Brooklyn-based freelance photojournalist and writer whose work focuses on humanizing statistics and social issues through storytelling.
+She is a New York-based independent photojournalist and writer whose work focuses on humanizing statistics and social issues through storytelling.

 Dana is available for assignments globally, especially with focus in Denmark, the U.S. and East Africa.